yewstack/yew/website/README.md

 Contributors on GitLocalize will translate the added content and the translation will get dumped under the [i18n](i18n) folder in a later time.

-If you are a native speaker of the translated languages, and you are interested in translating your edits yourself, you are welcome to navigate to the folder and do it yourself!.
+If you are a native speaker of one of the translated languages, and you are interested in translating your edits yourself, you are welcome to navigate to the folder and do it yourself!

 If you want to write displayed content in `html/jsx` instead of vanilla markdown, You should wrap your text in `<Translate/>` tags.